tylerlong/manate/dev-notes.md

 - use chatGPT to refactor code, piece by piece.
 - rewrite doc for version 2
 - make a class constructor auto manage
+  - so that every instance of this class is auto managed
+  - and the constructor better return the managed object

 ## Version 2 Notes